MosesSupposes/Purescript-By-Example/text/chapter11.md

 ## Conclusion

-This chapter was a practical demonstration of the techniques we've learned so far, using monad transformers to build a pure specification of our game, and the `Eff` monad to build a front-end using the console.
+This chapter was a practical demonstration of the techniques we've learned so far, using monad transformers to build a pure specification of our game, and the `Effect` monad to build a front-end using the console.

 Because we separated our implementation from the user interface, it would be possible to create other front-ends for our game.
-For example, we could use the `Eff` monad to render the game in the browser using the Canvas API or the DOM.
+For example, we could use the `Effect` monad to render the game in the browser using the Canvas API or the DOM.

 We have seen how monad transformers allow us to write safe code in an imperative style, where effects are tracked by the type system.
 In addition, type classes provide a powerful way to abstract over the actions provided by a monad, enabling code reuse.
 We were able to use standard abstractions like `Alternative` and `MonadPlus` to build useful monads by combining standard monad transformers.